Great location, Bad Wedding experience!

 • My Mother liaised with the Mother-of-the-Bride and realised that she’d been overcharged for both of the rooms.
 (Being a Wedding party, we should’ve received a discount.
 My Mother quoted the discount code, yet had still been overcharged £60.00 in total).

-• We then made our way to the Wedding room and saw a red carpet running inbetween the chairs.
+• We then made our way to the Wedding room and saw a red carpet running in between the chairs.
 This wasn’t hoovered/cleaned and was therefore covered in mud and grass (obviously from a previously outdoor Wedding event).
-It also wasn’t laid flat, so the Bride was lucky not to have tripped up upon walking down the isle!
+It also wasn’t laid flat, so the Bride was lucky not to have tripped up upon walking down the aisle!

 • Following the Wedding, we awaited for the Afternoon Tea.
 After 50 minutes of waiting, I saw a staff member take some sugar to the table.
 I proceeded to liaise with the Father-of-the-Bride and ask what time food was being served, he responded he’d told the staff member we were ready when they were.
 Another 20 minutes passed, and the same staff member brought in a jug of water.
 Again I queried this with the Father-of-the-Bride.
 This time he approached the staff member who explained the receptionist hadn’t relayed the fact we were waiting to him.
 He then told the Father-of-the-Bride he’d get the food sorted.